Mahsak89/justdoit/README.md

 - Custom CSS to give the website a cohesive and user-friendly appearance

 ### Components
+- Avatar

+ the Avatar component simplifies the process of displaying user avatars in a React application, offering flexibility in terms of image source, size, and additional accompanying text.

+- MoreDropdown

+This component can be used in a parent component, and you can provide handleEdit and handleDelete functions as props to define the behavior when the corresponding actions are triggered in the dropdown.

+- Navbar

+This component creates a responsive navigation bar with conditional rendering based on the user's authentication status.
+The dropdown menu appears when the user clicks on the toggle button, and it closes when clicking outside the dropdown.
+The design incorporates Font Awesome icons and custom styling for a polished user interface.

+- sidebar

+The SideBar component serves as a navigation sidebar, providing links to different pages and dynamically rendering categories based on the current user.

 ### hooks
 ### Contexts
 ### api